In 2022, Lurleen B. Wallace Community College's tuition was $4,052 a year for in-state students and $8,102 a year for out-of-state students.

-Lurleen B. Wallace Community College is a public, state institution, so it offers a reduced tuition rate of $4,050 for in-state students who attend full-time.
+Lurleen B. Wallace Community College is a public, state institution, which means it offers a reduced tuition rate of $4,052 for in-state students who attend full-time.

 LBWCC has the same tuition for international students as for those from out of state.

-Room and board at LBWCC is $5,550 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at LBWCC costs $5,552 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the school dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.